AU-Master-Thesis/magics/memory-bank/activeContext.md

 +- **Fixed panic in `create_interrobot_factors` by handling potential variable count mismatches between robots.**
 +- **Added optional `seed` parameter to `Reset` command for reproducible environment generation.**
 +- **Added configurable `log_level` to `[simulation]` section in `config.toml` (options: "error", "warn", "info", "debug", "trace", "off") to control logging verbosity.**
++- **Implemented API-driven replanning for completed agents (`ReplanCompletedAgents`, `GetAvailableSquares`).**
++- **Fixed issue with replanning where pathfinding was not using the correct starting position by using the current transform position instead of the mission taskpoint.**

  ## Next Steps

 1. **Finalize API**: Finalizing the remaining aspects of the API implementation, load environment.
-(Reset is now enhanced).
+(Reset and Replan are now enhanced).
 2. **Extend confi**: Implement pause on load.
 3. **Finalize OpenAI Gym Integration**
    - Define observation and action spaces in `python_api/magics_gym/`